d12frosted/elpa-mirror/melpa/latex-table-wizard-readme.txt

  '("mytable" . (:col '("\\COL") :row '("\\ROW") :lines '("myhline")))

 Each value is a list of strings to allow for more than one macro to have the same function.

-See the info page for explanations.
+See the Info page for a complete overview of the package.